opengovfoundation/hr-manual/README.md

 This is a series of documents we're using at the The OpenGov Foundation, created by ourselves with our laywers.
 Creating a strong human resources policy is an expensive, difficult task for most small organizations.

 All of these documents are being released with open licenses, meaning they're **absolutely free to use**.
 This will allow any person or organization - **for profit or not for profit** - to copy, edit, rewrite, and distribute them at no cost!
-The majority of them are [Creative Commons CC0 Licensed](https://creativecommons.org/publicdomain/zero/1.0/), dedicating them to the public domain.
+They are [Creative Commons CC0 Licensed](https://creativecommons.org/publicdomain/zero/1.0/), dedicating them to the public domain.

 There are a variety of documents here which may or may not be relevant to your organization, so feel free to use whichever of these are useful and ignore the rest.